 There will always be competition, which is one thing you can’t control.
 Although signing up for an affiliate tracking software is a low investment partnered with high-profit benefits.
 Practically everybody can succeed in this field, but many forget it will still take time and effort.

 Want to start a SAAS affiliate program?
 Try out a range of features: 👉get a 14-day free trial here

 If you’re a SaaS company interested in affiliate marketing, but don’t know where to start, this article is for you.
 We’ve made a checklist covering everything you need to start your own SaaS affiliate marketing program.

-Affiliate marketing works by tracking clicks from the referral link — posted on blogs, websites, social media posts, etc. — to when someone makes a purchase.
+Affiliate tracking software refers to monitoring clicks and sales from referral links posted on blogs, websites, social media posts, etc. when someone makes a purchase.

 If your integration isn’t on the list or you have a custom step-up, then you may still be able to integrate using one of the guides below: